 In some cases, depending on the circumstances, the governors may authorise absence from school (for example following a bereavement or family crisis).
 All requests for special consideration must be put in writing to Mrs Bennett.

 * IMPORTANT NOTE *

-If your child is absent from school for more than 8 ‘unauthorised’ sessions (mornings or afternoons) in a 10 week period, both parents will receive a penalty notice which is a fine of £60.00 each for each sibling absent.
+If your child is absent from school for 8 or more ‘unauthorised’ sessions (mornings or afternoons) in a 10 week period, both parents will receive a penalty notice which is a fine of £60.00 each for each sibling absent.

 Holidays during term time

 Holidays are not permitted during term time.
 If you choose to take a holiday during term time a letter should be written to the Attendance Officer, Mrs Bennett, at least two weeks before the holiday, to inform her of the dates your child will be absent from school.
 The holiday will be recorded as an ‘unauthorised absence’.
 Penalty notices will also be issued as detailed above if it meets the criteria.